 How You Can Help The Millions Missing Worldwide

-We would be lost and hopeless if not for the able bodied supporters who take our place at these rallies and make some noise for those of us too ill to do it ourselves.
+Although May 12 is ME Awareness Day, a global day of "Millions Missing" protests and demonstrations by people with ME, their carers, family and friends, many patients are too ill to leave their beds and would be lost and hopeless if not for the able bodied supporters who take their places at these rallies and make some noise for those of us too ill to do it ourselves.

-I have recently been asked by a few people how they could practically help our cause.
-I will attempt to list some ideas and links to other initiatives that would greatly benefit from any support you can give.
+I have recently been asked by a few healthy friends how they could practically help our cause.
+So in this post I will list some ideas and links to other initiatives that would greatly benefit from any support you can give.

-Awareness Not Only In May
+Raising Awareness Of ME - Not Only In May

 Although we have a designated awareness week in May each year, these types of events can be organised for any time of the year.
 The more exposure we get, the better.
 We would love for you to be a part of this campaign.

 Practical Ways You Can Help People With ME